sfwolfphys/sfwolfphys.github.io/f2020ncsaapt.md

 ## XLABs Team:
 Our team has been busy transforming labs in Biology and Chemistry, as well as physics.
 These curricula are appropriate for any college-level intro course commonly taught.
 [Check out our page](http://blog.ecu.edu/sites/xlabs/) if you want to learn more about our work including:

-- How we are assessing scientific practices across scientific disciplines--and use these assessments to fulfill General Education assessment requirements.
+- How we are assessing scientific practices across scientific disciplines.
-- How we train our GTAs to implement ADI
+- How we train our GTAs to implement ADI.
-- Who is involved in the project
+- Who is involved in the project.
-- What DBER (Discipline-Based Education Research) is this curriculum founded on
+- What DBER (Discipline-Based Education Research) this curriculum utilizes as a framework.